neelsoumya/ml-unsupervised/course_files/scripts/README.md

 10. `norm.py` is a Python script that demonstrates normalization techniques on a sample dataset (z-score normalization).

 11. `simple_pca_plotting.py` is a Python script that performs PCA on a sample dataset and generates a scatter plot of the first two principal components.

+12. `pca_plot_simple_withtextlabels.py` is a Python script that performs PCA on a sample dataset and generates a scatter plot of the first two principal components with text labels for each point.